Dragon Fruit Shrimp & Forbidden Rice

 Instructions

-• Whisk together the orange juice, spicy honey and lime juice.
-Add the raw, peeled shrimp to the marinate and let soak for at least one hour.
+• Whisk together the orange juice, hot honey, and lime juice.
+Add the raw, peeled shrimp to the marinade and let soak for at least one hour.

-• While the shrimp marinates, wash the rice until the water runs clear.
-Add the rice and water to a pan, cover and bring to a rolling boil.
-Reduce the heat to low and leave covered, for twenty minutes.
+• While the shrimp is marinating, wash the rice until the water runs clear.
+Add the rice and water to a pan, cover, and bring to a rolling boil.
+Reduce the heat to low and leave covered for twenty minutes.

 • Remove the shrimp from the pan and bring the remaining marinade to a boil.
 Reduce the heat and continue to simmer for about ten minutes, or until the liquid has reduced by half.